-September 19, 2019 Eric Babson babson@math.ucdavis.edu 1094 Cragmont Avenue Berkeley CA, 94708
+September 20, 2019 Eric Babson babson@math.ucdavis.edu 1094 Cragmont Avenue Berkeley CA, 94708

-Dear Senator Harris:
+Dear Ms Lee:

 I am concerned about immigration courts.
 Immigration law with its odd position within the executive rather than judicial branch is notoriously Byzantine, involving mostly unrepresented and disoriented people in a system with little logic and huge impact on their lives.
 Decades of improving representation, adherence to precedent and independence for judges is now being lost starting with General Sessions' move to undermine precedent by removing gang threats as an asylum criterion and followed by quotas, skewed promotions and now the shifting of appeals to a political appointee (prompting the resignation of Judge Neal) to undermine judicial independence.
-At the same time arbitrary new rules are forcing people into Mexico and the proceedings themselves are becoming more cursory with such recent examples as an unrepresented three-year old litigant, translation and apprisal of rights provided by balky video connection and now tent courts added to the tent prisons all for people who have not only done nothing wrong but are poised to become our societies most interesting and productive members if only they can escape our government hazing.
+At the same time arbitrary new rules are forcing people into Mexico and the proceedings themselves are becoming more cursory with such recent examples as a three-year old litigant, translation and apprisal of rights relegated to video and now tent courts added to the tent prisons all for people who have not only done nothing wrong but are poised to become our societies most interesting and productive members if only they can escape our government hazing.